PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:54:43
+Last updated: 2024-04-02 18:55:17
-Random Quote: Skill to do comes of doing. - Ralph Waldo Emerson
+Random Quote: We make our own fortunes and we call them fate. - Benjamin Disraeli